 Modifying behavior to prevent insect and rodent problems (properly storing garbage containers, vacuuming, and sweeping floors and furniture frequently, moving wood away from the house, etc.)

-A pest free environment is critical to a student’s educational success and the presence of insects and rodents in classrooms, cafeterias and other areas of schools are not only disruptive but pose a serious health risk to students and faculty.
-IPM is a common sense way for school administrators and facility managers to address pest problems while minimizing the exposure to pesticides.
+A pest-free environment is critical to a student’s educational success and the presence of insects and rodents in classrooms, cafeterias and other areas of schools are not only disruptive but pose a serious health risk to students and faculty.
+IPM is a common-sense way for school administrators and facility managers to address pest problems while minimizing exposure to pesticides.
 With a focus on inspection, identification, and treatment, our pest professionals will develop a pest management plan for your facility that includes behavior modification, pest exclusion, and pesticide treatments when necessary.